Frequently asked questions

 Ipsos cannot help you with any other question or complaint you may have about your doctor, nurse or GP practice.
 Ipsos is only running the GP Patient Survey on behalf of NHS England.

 If you want to make a comment about your GP practice, you can provide written feedback in other ways.
 For example, your GP practice should offer the Friends and Family Test (FFT) which lets you leave comments about your experience.
-You can also give feedback on services you have received by posting comments on websites including the NHS website and Care Opinion.
+You can also give feedback on services you have received by posting comments on websites such as Care Opinion.
 Further information on how to give feedback can be found on the NHS England website at: https://www.england.nhs.uk/participation/get-involved/how/feedback/

 If you want to complain about the service or care your GP practice provides, you can choose whether to complain directly to the practice or to the commissioner, which is the organization that pays for the service or care you received.
 For GP services, the commissioner is your local Integrated Care Board (ICB).
 Very often the practice will be able to resolve the matter for you locally.
 If you choose to complain to your local ICB, you can find out how to contact them on this website: NHS England » Contact your local integrated care board (ICB)